 - Refer to the Western Handbook (opens in a new window) for specific details about the course including the subjects offered.
 Be sure to check under the heading "Admission" for any specific course requirements.
-You can find out more about equivalent qualifications on the Academic Entry Qualifications Table [PDF, 226.42 KB]. (opens in a new window)
+You can find out more about equivalent qualifications on the Entry Requirements section of our website.

 - Check the International fees schedules to make sure the course is still available and use the information on the schedule to complete the application form.